PerlineDemange/GeneticNurtureNonCog/readme.md

-# Parental influences on offspring education: indirect genetic effects of non-cognitive skills
+# Estimating effects of parents’ cognitive and non-cognitive skills on offspring education using polygenic scores

-Scripts used for the project "Parental influences on offspring education: indirect genetic effects of non-cognitive skills".
+Scripts used for the project "Estimating effects of parents’ cognitive and non-cognitive skills on offspring education using polygenic scores".

 Here you can find the [preprint](https://www.biorxiv.org/content/10.1101/2020.09.15.296236v3) of this project, and the pre-registration as well as slides of associated presentations on our [OSF page](https://osf.io/mk938/).